Orion-AI-Lab/S4A-Models/README.md

 #### NetCDF4 files

-In the `dataset/netcdf/` folder you should place the netCDF4 files downloaded from the provided [Dropbox](https://www.dropbox.com/sh/2arxz9d7fffg0xb/AADqlPtOoo4aCYAtmo2XzN5ta/netcdf?dl=0&subfolder_nav_tracking=1).
+In the `dataset/netcdf/` folder you should place the downloaded netCDF4 files.

 #### OAD files